→ About Marco

 — Commodore OS Vision 1.0 to the company Commodore USA, LLC;

 Translator of texts/manuals from English to Portuguese: Pretty Good Privacy 2.6.3i, Gpg4win, OpenSlides, LanguageTool, DVD2one, DALnet, parts of Alex Chiu's site, etc. Good knowledge of translating using Pootle and Transifex.

-Portuguese rules maintainer of the grammar checker LanguageTool for OpenOffice, LibreOffice, Google Docs, Firefox, Thunderbird and Chrome.
+Portuguese rules maintainer of the grammar checker LanguageTool for Microsoft Office, OpenOffice, LibreOffice, Google Docs, Firefox, Thunderbird and Chrome.

 Last update: 14.Feb.2018